matthejue/OpenWiki/Betriebssysteme_Tutorate/Tutorat_0_SHH_und_PuTTY/Tuturat_0_SHH_und_PuTTY.md

 - **private key (id_rsa):** 600 (`-rw-------`)
 - **home directory:** at most 755 (`drwxr-xr-x`)
   - should not be writeable by the group or others
-- and the home folder's user and group should be it's user and the user's group (`sudo chown areo:users ./Documents -R`)
+- and the home folder's user and group should be it's user and the user's group (`sudo chown <username>:users ./Documents -R`)
 - (`config` and `know_hosts` are both `-r--------`)

 <!--small-->